sbcshop/Pico-Barcode-HAT-Software/README.md

 ## code part

-In the folder you see a file name " Barcode_Scanner_demo.py"
+In the folder you see a file name "Barcode_Scanner_demo.py", run this file this is demo code, you see that how this hat work,